DaVinkie/ComplexSystems/README.md

 The repository assumes you're using SSH to identify yourself and will throw a key-error when you are not.
-If you use the standard password for Git, go to the file '.git/config' and change the URL underneath submodules to:
+If you use the standard password for Git, go to the file '.git/config' and change the URL underneath submodules (line 20) to:
 	https://github.com/DaVinkie/cromosim.git

 Afterwards run the previous command again.